Name & Job Title.

 Where did you join Langley from/what was your previous role?

-Tell us a little bit about yourself and your role at Langley…
+Tell us a little bit about yourself and your new role at Langley…

-What do you enjoy most about your role at Langley?
+What are you most looking forward to in your new role at Langley?

 Any hobbies/interests outside of school?